emperorofmars/nna/readme.md

 ---

 ### Why
-Existing 3d interchange formats are bad.
-The least horrible one, FBX, is not extensible.
+FBX is the current best 3D interchange format.
+Sadly, it is non-extensible and undocumented, hardly optimal.
 This is a way to add additional information to 3d models in any format, primarily FBX.

 The best case would be if a proper open & extensible 3d interchange format was created.
 In that case I'll happily delete this^^\
 [I created a proof-of-concept of such a format](https://github.com/emperorofmars/stf-unity).
-Alone it is of course not practically possible to bring such a project into a widely available production ready state.\
+Alone it is of course not practically possible to bring such a project into a widely available production ready state.
+This is the next best thing.\
 [If you are asking yourself why wouldn't glTF 2.0 just work, read this!](https://gist.github.com/emperorofmars/d8abf0f4b9bd5434f9543511b243a254)

 ### Goals